top of page

 izabela.mrzyglod@dhi.waw.pl

-A Peasant Believes Us and Joins Us in a Struggle.
-Networks and Transfers of Violence
+A Peasant Believes Us and Joins Us in a Struggle: Networks and Transfers of Violence

-between Warsaw and Provinces in Interwar Poland
+between Warsaw and the Provinces in Interwar Poland

 DISCUSSANT